andreykobal/oasys-happy-tomoone-cat/README.md

 5. **Ubisoft Partnership**: Embark on thrilling quests within Ubisoft games with your faithful companion by your side, enriching both your gameplay and personal connection.

-6. **Seamless Interoperability**: Our AI NFT standard guarantees smooth transitions for TomoOne Cat between diverse virtual realms, revolutionizing gaming versatility.
+6. **Seamless Interoperability**: Our AINFT standard guarantees smooth transitions for TomoOne Cat between diverse virtual realms, revolutionizing gaming versatility.

 ## How It Works

-1. **AI NFT Avatar Creation**: Upload an image of your cat and let our AI transform it into a unique NFT avatar.
+1. **AINFT Avatar Creation**: Upload an image of your cat and let our AI transform it into a unique NFT avatar.

 2. **Infuse Personality**: AI generates distinctive personality traits for TomoOne Cat, facilitating engaging interactions.

 3. **Game Integration**: Witness the magic as TomoOne Cat seamlessly integrates into Oasys and Ubisoft games, enhancing your virtual experiences.

-4. **Interoperability**: TomoOne Cat's AI NFT format ensures effortless movement between game worlds while preserving its individuality.
+4. **Interoperability**: TomoOne Cat's AINFT format ensures effortless movement between game worlds while preserving its individuality.

 ## The Tech Behind It